 - 1/2 cup cilantro - roughly chopped

 - Heat 1 tablespoon of the oil in a large Dutch oven over medium-high heat.
-Add the sweet potatoes and saute for 3-5 minutes until lightly browned.
-Add the onion and continue to cook for another 1-2 minutes until softened.
+Add the sweet potatoes and sauté for 3-5 minutes until lightly browned.
+Add the onion and the other tablespoon of oil and continue to cook for another 1-2 minutes until softened.

 - Transfer the soup to a counter-top blender and puree, being careful not to let the steam blow the top off the blender.

 - Pour the coconut milk and salt into the blender and pulse until well combined.
 Taste and add salt as needed.